-Students may bring vehicles on site, either to work on them during Automotive Workshop periods, or as a means of transport to and from the College, on leave.
+Students may bring vehicles on site, either to work on them during Automotive Workshop periods or as a means of transport to and from the college (on leave).
 A permission form must be presented to the Residential Manager before any vehicle can be brought on site.

-This form is available from the Office or on the College website.
+This form is available from the office or on the college website.
 Students will not be given their vehicles for short runs unless in exceptional circumstances.
 Students are required to sign the policy associated with vehicle permission.

-All vehicle keys are to be left in the safe keeping of the residential supervisors and cars securely locked in the car compound until required.
-Keys must have a legible name tag identifying the owner and a register will be kept of those students who have cars at the College.
+All vehicle keys are to be left in the safe keeping of the residential supervisors and cars parked in the appropriate area (securely locked in the car compound) until required.
+Keys must have a legible name tag identifying the owner and a register will be kept of those students who have cars at the college.
 If there are breaches of the car policy, students will be asked to take their car home for the term.
-If students are found in possession of a second set of keys they will be required to leave their car at home for a period of time determined by the Residential Manager.
+If students are found in possession of a second set of keys, they will be required to leave their car at home for a period of time determined by the Residential Manager.